Duke heads to Madison Square Garden after return to No. 1 - WHIZ News

-Duke found itself in a familiar position this week by reclaiming the top spot in The Associated Press poll.
+Duke found itself in a familiar position this week by reclaiming the top spot in The Associated Press men’s college basketball poll.

 The Blue Devils earned the top spot for the 143rd week to extend their all-time record after previous No. 1 Kentucky lost to unranked Evansville.